lowdefy/lowdefy/README.md

 - Execute requests from both authenticated and public pages.
 - Secure secrets for passwords and API keys.
 - Build custom connections with any npm modules.

-### 🔓 Open-Source Framework with No Lock-In

-Lowdefy is an open-source framework built on top of Next.js.
-Lowdefy allows you to build future-proof apps, host them anywhere, and avoid vendor lock-in.

 ## 🔧 Extend Everything with NPM Plugins